NEW AND RECENT RELEASES...

 Toneshift invited Thomas for a guest mix on their Mixcloud podcast.
 Dimuzio stepped up with a mesmerizing mix of original cut-ups, mash-ups, field recordings, radio fodder and classic AM gold from this roker at heart.

 The Gench Concert Archives features solo and collaborative performances by Thomas Dimuzio and friends.
 Experience each concert in its entirety as it unfolds from beginning to end.
-Available as specially priced CD-R's through the Gench Store with generous MP3 excerpts available as free downloads.
+Available as a specially priced collection on bandcamp.
 Volume one comprises ten concerts featuring Anla Courtis, Elliott Sharp, Michael T. Jackson, Mitchell Brown, and Scott Arford & Chris Fitzpatrick.

 Attending a Thomas Dimuzio performance is